e10v/tea-tasting/README.md

 The parameter `pre` of the function `sample_users_data` indicates whether to generate synthetic pre-experimental data in the example dataset.
 They will be included as additional columns:

-- `pre_visits` -- Number of user's visits in some period before the experiment.
+- `pre_visits`: Number of user's visits in some period before the experiment.
-- `pre_orders` -- Number of user's purchases in some period before the experiment.
+- `pre_orders`: Number of user's purchases in some period before the experiment.
-- `pre_revenue` -- Total amount of user's purchases in some period before the experiment.
+- `pre_revenue`: Total amount of user's purchases in some period before the experiment.

 You can define the covariates: